snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 Setup check: green side up if they completed setup before the workshop

-Activity, introductions, keep running notes on the board:
+!!! discussion

+    - Green card up if you want to participate in introductions
+    - Name, (pronouns), where are you coming from?
     - What are you excited to learn from this workshop?
-- Or one question you have?
+    - Or, what is one question you have?
+(Keep running questions on the board)

 ## Demo and Worked Example